-The sectorial approach employed by BT over the years, made it best posisioned in two critical sectors:
+The sectorial approach employed by BT over the years, made it best positioned in two critical sectors:

-Healthcare - BT is the largest lender to the medical sector, supporting over 60,000 medical doctors and medical businesses (50 per cent. of the medical market) and has contributed significantly to the development of the Romanian private healthcare system especially in the last 15 years with the establishment of the Division for Medical Doctors.
+- Healthcare BT is the largest lender to the medical sector, supporting over 70,000 healthcare professionals (2022: over 60,000 doctors) and healthcare businesses (~40% market share in healthcare financing) and has contributed significantly to the development of the Romanian private healthcare system especially in the last 18 years with the establishment of the Division for Medical Doctors.
+BT granted loans in the Romanian healthcare system amounting to RON 1.25 billion in 2023. - Agriculture BT is one of the largest lenders in the agriculture sector in Romania, with over 20% market share and almost 40,000 agri customers.
+New loans granted for agri customers amounted to RON 3.7 billion in 2023.

-In 2022 BT granted more than 5,900 new loans to the private healthcare system in Romania and had more than RON 3 billion in outstanding loans in the sector, being the largest lender in the medical system.
-In 2022 BT also had over RON 4 billion in deposits and resources, being the bank of choice for medical doctors to keep their saving.

-• Agriculture - BT is one of the largest lenders in the agriculture sector in Romania, with over 20 per cent. market share and almost 40,000 agri customers.